PARAGLIDING

 NEW PILOTS

 This truly is one of the greatest learning grounds for new pilots to hone their thermic flying skills.
 Out and return flights are part of the day and new pilots are encouraged to follow the gaggle of experienced pilots to Brits and back, or beyond.
-Learning to keep up and make solid decisions in flight starts with simply trying to stay with your gaggle of friends.

 Pilots under mentorship need to take extra care during change of season (August to November) as the area is renowned for rough thermals and big dusties.
 It is recommended to remain on the ground between 12 and 3pm and fly early morning or late afternoon only.